-Reason for Missed Work Documentation required for a first absence in the term Documentation required for subsequent absences in the term Illness or Injury ACORN Absence Declaration UofT Verification of Illness Form WITHIN 2 BUSINESS DAYS of the missed work Bereavement ACORN Absence Declaration A death certificate or funeral announcement WITHIN 2 BUSINESS DAYS of the missed work University-sponsored athletic or artistic obligation at the varsity/provincial/nationa I level ACORN Absence Declaration A note from a university staff member (advisor, coach, residence staff, etc.) who can substantiate the obligation, sent directly to the course email

-For missed TERM TESTS,

-Contact your AccessAbility consultant and have them write to the PREFERABLY IN Disability-related course email detailing the reasons for students accommodations needed. registered with AccessAbility Services For missed ASSIGNMENTS,
+Reason for Missed Work Documentation required for a first absence in the term Documentation required for subsequent absences in the term • Illness or Injury ACORN Absence Declaration UofT Verification of Illness Form WITHIN 2 BUSINESS DAYS of the missed work Bereavement ACORN Absence Declaration A death certificate or funeral announcement WITHIN 2 BUSINESS DAYS of the missed work University-sponsored athletic or artistic obligation at the varsity/provincial/national level ACORN Absence Declaration A note from a university staff member (advisor, coach, residence staff, etc.) who can substantiate the obligation, sent directly to the course email Disability-related For missed TERM T ESTS, PREFERABLY IN reasons for students registered with AccessAbility Services Contact your AccessAbility consultant and have them write to the MISSED WORK, OR course email detailing the accommodations needed.

-ADVANCE OF THE MISSED WORK, OR AS SOON AS POSSIBLE
+ADVANCE OF THE AS SOON AS POSSIBLE